 Oregon endangered (or vulnerable) animals include:

 - Taylor’s checkerspot butterfly – This black butterfly has a memorable orange and white checkered pattern on its wings.
-Its population has been decreasing due to loss of habitat.
+Its population has been decreasing due to the loss of habitat.

-- Short-tailed Albatross (Vulnerable) – This seabird with the strange, curved beak and huge wingspan is categorized as vulnerable.
+- Short-tailed Albatross (Vulnerable) – This seabird with a strange, curved beak and huge wingspan is categorized as vulnerable.
 These birds become entangled in commercial fishing nets and die as a result.
 This has greatly decreased their population.

 - Lost River Sucker – This fish was first categorized as endangered in 1988.
 Water pollution and loss of habitat are both reasons for the decrease in population.

 - Oregon Giant Earthworm – One of the rarest earthworms, the Oregon Giant earthworm is usually found in the Willamette Valley.
 Habitat loss is the reason for their decrease in population.

 Rarest Animal in Oregon